|Logs||No logs (audited)|

 Today, all VyprVPN plans come with a full 30 day money-back guarantee.
 This allows you to test out the VPN risk-free and cancel anytime within the 30 days to get a full refund.

 There are other free trial VPNs – if that’s what you’re looking for.

 VyprVPN offers VPN apps for a large number of devices.
 For this VyprVPN review I tested the different applications with Windows, Mac OS, and Android.
 Everything worked well without any problems to report.

 As you can see in the figure, VyprVPN has apps for quite a few operating systems and platforms.
 At the time of this review, the four most important apps (for Windows, Mac, iOS, and Android) all support the super fast and secure WireGuard protocol.

 Right now, there are not too many VPNs that support WireGuard.
 So kudos to Golden Frog and the VyprVPN team for being one of the first services to bring WireGuard to regular users.

-In our WireGuard vs OpenVPN speed tests, we found that WireGuard was about 58% faster than OpenVPN across the servers we tested. consistently fa always much faster than OpenVPN, the current industry-standard VPN g.
+In our WireGuard vs OpenVPN speed tests, we found that WireGuard was about 58% faster than OpenVPN across the servers we tested.
 This was true for VyprVPN as we saw earlier.
 The great speed of WireGuard adds a lot of value to VyprVPN, as you can see in the speed tests above.